haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 Figure 2 and Table 6 show a generally stable relationship between the five devices' measurements: ATAGO > VST > DiFluid #1 > DiFluid #2 > DiFluid #3.
 This will be discussed further in Experiment III.

-I also plotted the measurements as violin plots (see [violin plot](https://en.wikipedia.org/wiki/Violin_plot)).
+I also plotted the measurements as [violin plots](https://en.wikipedia.org/wiki/Violin_plot).
 The three horizontal lines from top to bottom represent the maximum, average, and minimum values.
 The shaded area represents the probability distribution of the measurements.

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">